Westport House: Browne family slavery links

+Browne was said to be both famous and infamous in his lifetime.
+He spent the latter part of his life fighting against slavery both as Governor General of Jamaica and afterwards in the House of Lords.
+He is known in the history of Jamaica for founding the first free slave village in the world and Sligoville, in Jamaica, is still named for him as of 2023.

+The Jamaican plantations ('Kellys pen' and 'Cocoa Walk') and slave workers, originally came into Browne family ownership through the marriage in 1752 of Peter Browne to Elizabeth Kelly, only daughter and heir of Dennis Kelly from County Galway, who became Chief Justice of Jamaica in the 18th century.

 Music and performing arts

 On 23 and 24 June 2012, the inaugural Westport Festival of Music and Performing Arts took place at Westport House.
-Some of the acts that performed were Jools Holland, The Waterboys, Ryan Sheridan, Imelda May, Seasick Steve, Mundy, and Royseven.
+Some of the acts that performed there were Jools Holland, The Waterboys, Ryan Sheridan, Imelda May, Seasick Steve, Mundy, and Royseven.

 On 26–27 August 2017, Aiken Promotions used Westport House as one of two venues for the first Harvest Country Music Festival.
-Acts included headliners Miranda Lambert & Nathan Carter.
+Acts performing included headliners Miranda Lambert & Nathan Carter.